 Spicer landfill: advice for residents living nearby

-Regional Public Health is aware that residents living near the Spicer Landfill have expressed concerns about the health effects resulting from odour coming from this landfill.
+Public Health is aware that residents living near the Spicer Landfill have expressed concerns about the health effects resulting from odour coming from this landfill.

-However, it has been recognised that low levels of chemicals in gases can produce unpleasant odours.
+It is recognised that low levels of chemicals in gases can produce unpleasant odours.
 In some people exposure to this odour can cause physical symptoms, such as nausea and headaches.
 In addition, exposure to unpleasant odours can be stressful and frustrating and for some people stress can be associated with feeling physically unwell.

 When odours are present for a period of time, some people become accustomed to the smell and can no longer detect it, while others can become sensitised to the smell.
 Sensitisation means that people can still be affected even when the odour decreases in intensity or concentration.